About Texas Rail Advocates

 Our mission statement: To facilitate Texas’ economic growth and enhance the quality of life enjoyed by its people by advancing the development of rail service to its full potential as a carrier of freight and passengers.

 The Board of Directors of TRA serve in a voluntary capacity.
-Meetings are held on a monthly basis at the Center for Community Cooperation – Meadows Foundation in Dallas.
 Meeting dates are posted in the Events section on the TRA website.
 The public is invited to attend.

 Our mailing address is: